sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 I had been studying socket in order to send & receive data from computer to raspberry pi in both ways. <br>

 Every frames on raspberry pi will be sent to computer by using socket.
 Then saving images and steering angle in X, y lists on computer. <br>

+I've tried with around 1000 pictures.
+However, I had something wrong with pi-camera..
+So I had to try with another way.

+### Fifth try

+I watched one of the videos that is about self-driving.
+One of youtube put white paper on tape so the difference between floor and the tape will be more clearly seen. <br>